 Q. What holidays do you observe?

-A. We celebrate the 8 holidays (Sabbaths) on the Wheel of the Year (the solstices and equinoxes, plus the cross-quarter holidays which are at the points between the solstices and equinoxes).
-Because these are real astronomical events, they feel more like real holidays than dates made up by people.
+A. We celebrate the 8 holidays (Sabbaths) on the Wheel of the Year (the solstices and equinoxes, plus the cross-quarter holidays which are at the points midway between the solstices and equinoxes).
+Because these are real astronomical events, they feel more like real holidays to us than dates made up by people.
 We also celebrate rites of passage such as naming or welcoming ceremonies for babies, passages into adulthood, handfastings (weddings), etc. And then there are some fun holidays we celebrate “just because”, like Pi Day (March 14), which is also Einstein’s birthday.

 Q. How do you celebrate those holidays?